Grizzelbee/ioBroker.mielecloudservice/README.md

 * (grizzelbee) Upd: Updated dependencies
 * (grizzelbee) New: Added some additional API languages newly supported by Miele
 * (grizzelbee) New: Added support for Miele API V1.0.5
+* (grizzelbee) New: Added correct tier of adapter to io-package
+* (grizzelbee) New: Added more program phases for tumble dryers

 ### V4.2.0 (2021-05-17) (A new Dimension)
 * (grizzelbee) New: Adding Pause action to dish-washers